The value of storage in electricity distribution: The role of markets: Problem description and optimization model

 As operating costs are convex and nonincreasing in the capacity investments~$\bm x$, problem~\eqref{pb:tc} models the trade-off between investment costs and operating costs.
-The computational difficulty in solving~\eqref{pb:tc} stems from the nonconvex noncontinuous extended real-valued function~$f$, which models the limits on admissible investments and hence the tradeoff between lumpy investments with low per-unit costs (grid investments) and modular investments with high per-unit costs (backup generation and storage).
+The computational difficulty in solving~\eqref{pb:tc} stems from the nonconvex noncontinuous extended-real-valued function~$f$, which models the limits on admissible investments and hence the tradeoff between lumpy investments with low per-unit costs (grid investments) and modular investments with high per-unit costs (backup generation and storage).
+We model this trade-off with $N \vert \set{R} \vert$~binary variables in problem~\eqref{pb:P} in Appendix~\ref{sec:opt_formulation}.